 For clarity we will introduce the frequency subscript

-to the gain, now
+to the gain, now written as

-, and to the windowed Fourier transform
+to the windowed Fourier transform

-The gain is given by:
+.
+The gain is given

-In the figure, the gain is computed as a thresholding function of the
+In the figure, the gain is computed as a

 when

-and zero otherwise, although other
+and zero otherwise,

-thresholding functions could easily be substituted.
+although other thresholding functions could easily be

-This technique is useful for removing noise from a recorded sound.
-We either
+This technique is useful for removing noise from

-measure or guess values of according to a noise floor.
-Because of the
+according to a noise floor.
+Because of the design of the

-design of the gain function
+gain function

-, only amplitudes which are above the
+, only amplitudes which are above

-most of the noise can be removed even while the signal itself, in the frequency
+frequency bands, most of the noise can be removed even while the

-ranges where it is louder than the noise floor, is mostly preserved.
+noise floor, is mostly preserved.

 This operation is also useful as a pre-processor before applying a non-linear operation, such as distortion, to a sound.
 It is often best to distort only the most salient frequencies of the sound.
 Subtracting the noise-gated sound from the original gives a residual signal which can be passed through undistorted.